One pound coin: Design

 In August 2005 the Royal Mint launched a competition to find new reverse designs for all circulating coins apart from the £2 coin.
 The winner, announced in April 2008, was Matthew Dent, whose designs were gradually introduced into the circulating British coinage from mid-2008.
 The designs for the 1p, 2p, 5p, 10p, 20p and 50p coins depict sections of the Royal Shield that form the whole shield when placed together.
 The shield in its entirety was featured on the £1 coin.
 The coin's obverse remained unchanged.

 The design of the reverse of the original coin was changed each year from 1983 to 2008 to show, in turn, an emblem representing the UK, Scotland, Wales, Northern Ireland, and England, together with an appropriate edge inscription.
-This edge inscription could frequently be "upside-down" (when obverse is facing upward).
+This edge inscription could just as often be "upside-down" (when obverse is facing upward).
 From 2008, national-based designs were still minted, but alongside the new standard version and no longer in strict rotation.
 The inscription ONE POUND appeared on all reverse designs.

 In common with non-commemorative £2 coins, the round £1 coin (except 2004–07 and the 2010–11 "capital cities" designs) had a mint mark: a small crosslet found on the milled edge that represents Llantrisant in South Wales, where the Royal Mint has been based since 1968.

 The reverse of the new 12-sided, bimetallic pound coin, introduced on 28 March 2017, was chosen by a public design competition.
 The competition to design the reverse of this coin was opened in September 2014.
-It was won in March 2015 by 15-year-old David Pearce from Walsall, and unveiled by Chancellor George Osborne during his Budget announcement.
+It was won in March 2015 by 15-year-old David Pearce from Walsall, and unveiled by Chancellor of the Exchequer George Osborne during his Budget announcement.
 The design features a rose, leek, thistle and shamrock bound by a crown.

-Status as legal tender

-Current £1 coins are legal tender to any amount.
-However, "legal tender" has a very specific and narrow meaning which relates only to the repayment of debt to a creditor, not to everyday shopping or other transactions.
-Specifically, coins of particular denominations are said to be "legal tender" when a creditor must by law accept them in redemption of a debt.
-The term does not mean – as is often thought – that a shopkeeper has to accept a particular type of currency in payment.
-Shopkeepers are under no obligation to accept any specific type of payment, whether legal tender or not; conversely they have the discretion to accept any payment type they wish.
+In October 2023 the King Charles III one-pound coin was presented; the coin features bees.